- ETS Core

 After a great deal of coordination and pre-event planning, it happened.
 At around 5:30AM on Monday, October, 12th several ETS staff members awoke to news that would guarantee a very busy day ahead, Oliver Williamson a UC Berkeley professor had been awarded the Nobel Prize in Economics.

-This article describes the steps required for individuals with a campus sponsor to have their audio and/or video published to UC Berkeley on iTunes-U and/or YouTube.
+This article describes the steps required for individuals with a campus sponsor to have their event video published to YouTube

 Listing of standard recording and distribution formats for webcast.berkeley/courses and webcast.berkeley/events content.